dustinpfister/blog_posts/_posts/js-javascript-if.md

 ## 2 - Some more basic examples of javaScript if statements

-If statements can have brackets or not, and can also be used with an option else block that will fire if the condition is only not true.
-I generally always do use brackets with if statements even if it does have only one line of code becuase I find that it helps to make things more clear to me.
+If statements can have brackets or not, and can also be used with an optional else block that will fire if the condition is only not true.
+I generally always do use brackets with if statements even if it does have only one line of code because I find that it helps to make things more clear to me, but it is just one of many things that one might come across when reading code on the open web.

 ```js
 var n = 42;